 Your kids will love giving this one a shake and watching the snow fly around and fall down.

-Here are questions I frequently see readers ask about making snow globes.
-If you have a question but don’t see it answered down below, please leave it in the comments so I can answer it for you. 🙂
+Here are a few common questions that I often see readers asking about making mason jar snow globes.
+If you have a question, please check if I’ve already addressed it below.
+If you don’t see your question listed, please leave it in the comments!

 You can use pint-size mason jars as I did.
-I think they work the best for this project because they’re large enough for the snowman to fit.
+They work the best for this project because they’re large enough for the snowman to fit.

-However, if you want to change up this snow globe craft and add variety, Consumer Crafts has these mini cruets that I love!
-They make adorable snow globes.
+However, if you want to change up this snow globe craft and add variety, you can use mini cruets instead.
 Just be aware that you may need to make slight adjustments to the way you make your snowman (make it smaller) so it will fit inside.

 I used loose iridescent fake snow inside the jar instead of water or another liquid.
-That way, kids can still shake up the snow globe and watch the fake snowflakes swirl around.
+Kids can still shake up the snow globe and watch the fake snowflakes swirl around.

 However, if you want to explore other options, you could use glitter inside your snow globes.
 I think that could be even messier, but it would look amazing if you are up to the task of cleaning up glitter!